danie11am/SydneyChristianEvents/README.md

 Event info are retrieved from a server through a RSS feed.
 The info are organised by helpers for SCCCA (http://www.sccca.org.au).

+See Design.md in Documentation folder for more info.

 Changes made in v1.1:

 - done - Remove the use of storyboard.